benc-uk/nodejs-demoapp/readme.md

 ## Running
 Standard `npm install` and start with `npm start`.
-Web app will be listening on the usual Express port of 3000 or what is set in `PORT` environmental variable
+Web app will be listening on the usual Express port of 3000 or what is set in `PORT` environmental variable.
+Tested with both Node 6.11 and 8.5

 ## Docker
 Public Docker image is [available on Dockerhub](https://hub.docker.com/r/bencuk/nodejs-demoapp/).
 Note.
 The Docker image includes SSH support, this is to enable the web console feature when running this app as a container in Azure Web App for Containers.
+Run with `docker run -d -p 3000:3000 bencuk/nodejs-demoapp`

 ## Application Insights